boazsegev/plezi/README.md

 **please read the demo code for Plezi::StubRESTCtrl and Plezi::StubWSCtrl to learn more.**

-## Native Websocket and Radis support
+## Native Websocket and Redis support

 Plezi Controllers have access to native websocket support through the `pre_connect`, `on_connect`, `on_message(data)`, `on_disconnect`, `broadcast` and `collect` methods.